 This includes lens and in camera stabilization.
 It’s a fantastic feature without going into the many benefits, but you don’t need to have it on 100 percent of the time.
-Wide-angle lenses can easily get away with image stabilisation being turned off most of the time unless in very low light.
+Wide-angle lenses can easily get away with image stabilization being turned off most of the time unless in very low light.
 The more telephoto you go the more you rely on stabilization, but this also depends on the light conditions.
 Bright light or regular daylight doesn’t really need it and you’ll save a ton of battery life.

 If you really want to squeeze the most from the batteries, switching off sensor cleaning can be an option.
 I wouldn’t leave it off all the time, just on shoots.
 Then turn it back on when you have down days, so you know your sensor is getting regularly cleaned.

 Having the image you just shot come up instantly on the camera’s rear LCD screen is something we take for granted on our DSLRs, but the feature does use battery power.
 You can turn this feature off or set the images to only be displayed for the minimum amount of time.
 Nikon allow you to set time delays for many other categories such as menus and even light metering.
 This is also a good tip for replicating the old film days, when you had to make sure your exposure settings were on point.

 5. Reduce the LCD Brightness